pkoloveas/InsightGUIDE-ICTAI25/README.md

 - **Actionable Reader Guidance**: Provides structured navigation paths like "For Technical Implementation: Start with Section 3 (Model Architecture) → Section 5 (Training)..." vs. no navigational guidance
 - **Output Format**: Structured with headers, bullet points, and visual "Priority Signals" vs. dense paragraph of continuous prose

+> More examples of PDF-InsightGUIDE MD outputs can be found in the [InsightGUIDE/frontend-web-ui/public/data/preload](./InsightGUIDE/frontend-web-ui/public/data/preload) folder (also avalable in the live demo by using the "Load Example Paper" functionality).

 ## Project Structure

 ```text